vzachari/IronSmithQSM/README.md

 a) Automate the process of creating QSM maps from GRE DICOM images using MEDI Toolbox **(see section 7 for details)** .
 b) Register MPR or multi-echo MPR (MEMPR) T1 images to QSM maps and then segment these into 89 ROIs **(ROI list in section 8)** using FreeSurfer.
 c) Filter outlier voxels from these ROIs (default: QSM values larger than 97th percentile of values), extract QSM based iron concentration and output the results into CSV formatted tables.
-d) Calculate SNR (GRE magnitude image based) for each ROI as a measure of quality control for QSM data and output SNR values into CSV tables.
+d) Calculate SNR (GRE magnitude image based) for each ROI and output SNR values into CSV tables.
+e) Identify outlier regions on phase images using median absolute deviation (MAD); calculate percent overlap between phase-image outlier regions and each ROI; Output results into CSV tables.
 e) Non-linearly Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space.
 This step allows users to (1) extract QSM values from standard space ROIs not included with Ironsmith and (2) conduct voxelwise QSM analyses.
 f) Process single or multiple participants in parallel (multiple instances and nohup supported).
 g) Provide comprehensive user feedback and detailed error reporting.
 When an error or warning occurs, Ironsmith does not display cryptic messages but instead provides detailed reports of what might have gone wrong and how a user can fix the error/warning.

 ## Release Notes (latest release):

-#### Ironsmith QSM v1.1
+#### Ironsmith QSM v1.2
-Currently available as a Release Candidate version.
-Tag v1.1 will be created once testing/reliability/validation is complete.

 Can be installed via `git clone https://github.com/vzachari/IronSmithQSM.git`
+or via direct download as described in *section #2, Installation.*

+Updates:
+1. Phase image quality control procedure added.
+ * Ironsmith will automatically Identify artifacts on Relative Difference Field (RDF) images (unwrapped phase images with the background field removed) and report the perecent overlap of these with the 89 supported ROIs in a CSV formatted output file (see section #6, Outputs).
-1. FreeSurfer updated to v7.1.1 in singularity container (reduces recon-all time to around 5 hours from 8 hours).
+2. FreeSurfer updated to v7.1.1 in singularity container (reduces recon-all time to around 5 hours from 8 hours).
  * Updated singularity container needs to be downloaded.
 See section 2b (Download QSM_Container.simg).
-2. Fsleyes can now be accessed within the singularity container via the Ironsmith_fsleyes command.
+3. Fsleyes can now be accessed within the singularity container via the Ironsmith_fsleyes command.
-3. Minor bug fixes.
+4. Minor bug fixes.
-4. Updates to README.md and README.pdf for clarity/readability.
+5. Updates to README.md and README.pdf for clarity/readability.

 **NOTE:**
-Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.1.
+Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.2.
-Correlation of QSM values extracted from the 89 ROIs offered by Ironsmith, between v1.0 and v1.1 yielded an r^2 value of 0.99.
+Correlation of QSM values extracted from the 89 ROIs offered by Ironsmith, between v1.0 and v1.2, yielded an r^2 value of 0.99.
 For this reason, we do not recommend updating Ironsmith mid-analyses.
-All data should be analyzed with either v1.0 OR v1.1 (FreeSurfer 6.0.0 or FreeSurfer 7.1.1).
+All data should be analyzed with either v1.0 OR v1.2 (FreeSurfer 6.0.0 or FreeSurfer 7.1.1).

 ## 1) Software requirements: